abdallahashraf22/abdallahashraf22/README.md

 - 🔭 I’m currently working on graduating from [ITI](https://iti.gov.eg) , Finally finished CS50x AND got certified as RedHat certified system administrator

-- 🌱 I’m currently learning **NodeJS, React, VueJs, and going to start CS50W on the side**
+- 🌱 I’m currently learning **Django, and going to start CS50W on the side**

 - 👨‍💻 All of my projects are available at [https://github.com/abdallahashraf22](https://github.com/abdallahashraf22)